DLR-RM/stable-baselines3/docs/guide/rl_tips.rst

 The second difference that will help you choose is whether you can parallelize your training or not.
 If what matters is the wall clock training time, then you should lean towards ``A2C`` and its derivatives (PPO, ...).
 Take a look at the `Vectorized Environments <vec_envs.html>`_ to learn more about training with multiple workers.

+To accelerate training, you can also take a look at `SBX`_, which is SB3 + Jax, it has fewer features than SB3 but can be up to 20x faster than SB3 PyTorch thanks to JIT compilation of the gradient update.

+In sparse reward settings, we either recommend to use dedicated methods like HER (see below) or population-based algorithms like ARS (available in our :ref:`contrib repo <sb3_contrib>`).

 To sum it up: